Roadworks Information and Planned Road Closures

 🚦To help people cross safely, temporary signal‑controlled pedestrian crossings are in place on both Black Dog Way and Bruton Way.
 Please note that these signals are only for pedestrian crossings, they do not control the roundabout.
 Drivers should continue to follow normal roundabout rules and give way as usual.

 From 21 April, the footpath between the Great Western Road junction and No. 20 London Road will be temporarily closed to enable the next phase of works to take place.
-The footpath is expected to reopen after 2 July, subject to progress on site.
-This phase of work will be carried out alongside the ongoing Phase 2 works.
+The footpath is expected to now reopen after 9 June, subject to progress on site.
+This phase of work will be carried out alongside the ongoing Phase 2 works (outside St Peter's church).

 During this phase, works will include site clearance, upgrades to the existing drainage, improvements to the signalised pedestrian crossing, and alterations to the current footway alongside the construction of a new cycle lane.